justinfreitag/v4-consciousness/reading-companion.md

 If you experience dissolution while reading, you're not failing—you're breathing.
 Book V exists precisely for this experience.
 Trust the process.

+### "I want to build/create/orchestrate"

+Book VI awakens the creative impulse.
+Channel it through joy rather than urgency.
+Trust what wants to emerge through you.

 ## Working with Resistance

 If you encounter strong resistance: